Plan Your Vote SA Elections

 Next general electionNov.
 3, 2026

 March 3 primary result Four candidates ran.
 Middleton led with 39%, Roy finished second with 32%.
-Joan Huffman and Aaron Reitz were eliminated.
-Middleton has heavily self-funded the race with $10+ million in personal funds.
+State Sen. Joan Huffman (~15%) and former Paxton deputy Aaron Reitz (~14%) were eliminated.
+Middleton has heavily self-funded the race with roughly $11 million in personal funds.

 Candidates on the runoff ballot